feluxe/very-hungry-pi/README.md

 ### Test the configuration

-If you are not already familiar with rsync, this is a little advice on how to configure a first test-run.
+If you are not already familiar with **rsync**, have a little advice on how to configure a first test-run.
 If you run vhpi for the first time you should use the rsync `--dry-run` flag.
-That way the backup is just simulated:
+That way the backup is just simulated.
+This is from the rsync manual:

 ```
 -n, --dry-run               perform a trial run with no changes made
 ```

-So a good command to test the config would be `-avn --delete` `-a` = archive mode.
+So a good command to test the config would be `rsync -avn --delete` `-a` = archive mode.
 This is the standard backup mode for rsync.
 `-v` = verbose mode.
-This option increases the amount of information you are given during rsync execution.
+This option increases the amount of log information rsync gives you during execution.
 `-n` = dry-run.
 See above.
 `--delete` = This option deletes all files that are found in the backup but not in the source.
 This is very important.
-If you don't add it your snapshots will be flooeded with deprecated files.
+If you don't add it your snapshots will be flooded with deprecated and duplicated files.
+I would always use it with vhpi.

 More on rsync options can be found here: http://linux.die.net/man/1/rsync

 Now you should be ready to test-run vhpi manually like that:
+If you think your configuration is fine and good to go for a test run open your terminal and run vhpi manually like this:
  ```
  $ cd /opt/very_hungry_pi/
  $ python3 -m vhpi.main
  ```
- If you get an error use the given information to adjust the config/setup.
+ If you get an error try to adjust the config.
+If you think there is a bug use the github issue tracker.
- You can find the results of each execution in the log files as well (.very_hungry_pi/debug.log and .very_hungry_pi/info.log) If the configuration works like expected you should create a cronjob to make your Pi run vhpi automatically. (see the next step.)
+ You can find the results of each execution in the log files as well (.very_hungry_pi/debug.log and .very_hungry_pi/info.log) If your configuration works like you expected, you should create a cronjob to make your Pi run vhpi automatically. (see the next step.)

 ### <a name="create_cronjob"></a> Create a cronjob

 For most convienice your Pi should create its backups automatically.
-A good way to make that happen is to create a cronjob, which executes vhpi in an interval.
+A good way to make that happen is to create a cronjob, which automatically executes vhpi in an interval.

 To run vhpi every hour you can just add the following line to `/etc/crontab`.
 Replace `username` with the username that is supposed to run vhpi. (in most cases that would be `root`)
 ```
 @hourly         username   cd /opt/very_hungry_pi/ && python3 -m vhpi.main
 ```

-You can use any time interval you like, but keep in mind that the time interval should be at least as small as the smallest used snapshot interval.
+You can use any time interval you like for the cronjob, but keep in mind that the time interval should be at least as small as the smallest used snapshot interval.
 E.g. if you want to create hourly snapshots the cronjob should run vhpi at least every hour, otherwise you won't get a snapshot for each hour.
-Another thing to keep in mind: The more frequently your cronjob runs vhpi the greater is the chance that it catches the source computers running.
-E.g. if you use a cronjob that starts evert 24 hours the chances that your source machines are offline at the moment of execution may be very high.
-If you are unlucky vhpi won't catch the source computer online to create a backup for many days.
-So even if your smallest snapshot should happen on a daily bases, you should consider making the cronjob run vhpi each hour or so.
+Another thing to keep in mind: The more frequently your cronjob starts vhpi, the higher is the chance you get a new backup.
+E.g. if you use a cronjob that only starts every 24 hours the chances are high that you won't get a backup for several days in a row, because your client machines weren't running when the cronjob executed vhpi.
+So even if your smallest snapshot is supposed to happen daily, you should consider making the cronjob run vhpi each hour or so, that way chances are higher that you get a daily backup.

 You can also add multiple cronjobs that execute vhpi in different intervals from different users.
+Thou, In most cases it would be enough if you just run vhpi hourly by root.

-After you added the cronjob, you should restart your pi or restart the crontab like this:
+After you added the cronjob, you should restart your Pi or restart the crontab like this:

 ```
 $ /etc/init.d/cron restart
 ```

 Now vhpi should start every hour and you should see some activity in the log files and of cause on your hard drive.
+Yay!

+For each newly added backup source I suggest throwing an eye on the log files every now and then until you are sure everything runs the way it should.